How to Choose a Controller

 The number of zones/stations a controller has, reflects the number of different areas you have broken the irrigation down to.

 The decision is relatively easy in regards to selecting a controller.
-The number of zones should be decided, and this will give you the minimum number of stations you require.
+The number of stations will determine the minimum size of the controller.

 There are a couple of different things to consider for the controller.